Change in policy and new protocols: Kindergarten Entrance Age

 Kids in Action (KIA) and Child Care

 Before and after school care is available through the Hingham Public Schools Kids in Action Program (KIA).
 This is a high quality, fee-based service that operates in a couple of schools.
 Full day children are transported between the program site and their district school at either end of the day.
 There is not a KIA “wraparound” component for half-day Kindergarten students.
-An informational flyer is included in the Kindergarten registration packet.
+An informational letter is included in the Kindergarten registration packet.

 The half-day kindergarten option (a three-hour and 5 minute morning program) is free.

 The full day (regular length school day) program is supported by parent-paid tuitions.
 The MA Department of Elementary and Secondary Education has approved the tuition scale for 2017-2018; it is an income-based sliding scale with a maximum tuition of $3575.
 Depending upon documented family income and family size, waived and reduced tuitions are possible.